 Polycystic ovary syndrome (PCOS) is a complex hormonal disorder.
 Because PCOS symptoms can overlap with other diseases, a woman who’s experiencing them should seek medical advice from a gynecologist.
 PCOS may also be linked to diabetes, heart disease, high blood pressure, obesity, high cholesterol, and metabolic syndrome.
 PCOS is a gynecological disorder whose prevalence seems to have increased considerably in the last few years.
 Many young girls and middle-aged women are suffering from this syndrome which is marked by the appearance of multiple cysts on ovaries and disturbances in monthly menstrual cycles.

 Signs and symptoms of PCOS often develop around the time of the first menstrual period throughout puberty.
-Sometimes PCOS develops afterwards, in response to substantial weight gain.
+Sometimes PCOS develops afterward, in response to substantial weight gain.

 Symptoms and signs of PCOS vary.
 Chances you may have PCOS increase if you experience at least two of the following signs:

 · Irregular periods.
-Infrequent, irregular or prolonged menstrual cycle are the most typical sign of PCOS.
+The infrequent, irregular or prolonged menstrual cycle is the most typical sign of PCOS.
 By way of example, you might have fewer than nine periods a year, over 35 times between intervals and abnormally heavy periods.

 · Excess androgen.
 Elevated levels of male hormone might result in physical signals, such as excess facial and body hair (hirsutism), and sometimes severe acne and male-pattern baldness.